open-feature/spec/specification/sections/04-hooks.md

 > The `finally` hook **MUST** run after the `before`, `after`, and `error` stages.
 It accepts a `hook context` (required), `evaluation details` (required) and `hook hints` (optional).
 It has no return value.

-The evaluation details passed to the `finally` stage should match the evaluation details returned to the application author.
+The evaluation details passed to the `finally` stage matches the evaluation details returned to the application author.

 #### Condition 4.3.9